-OUR HISTORY From across the globe, and from across time, we have found ourselves here, IN THE EAST OF THE COST time, we have found ourselves here, IN THE EAST OF THE CITY, THE SOUL OF LONDON ITSELF.
-Whether our families have been here for centuries, or whether we have just arrived, ALL OF US HAVE for centuries, or whether we have just arrived, HERE.
+IN THE EAST OF THE COUNTY OF LONDON ITSELF.
+IN THE EAST OF THE CITY, THE SOUL OF LONDON ITSELF.
+Whether our families have been here for centuries, or whether we have just arrived, ALL OF US HAVE MADE OUR HOMES HERE.